 Q: I’m certified or licensed in multiple disciplines — do I have to pick just one?

 Many practitioners are certified, licensed, or educated in more than one discipline.
-When applying to become a member Practitioner, Healing Arts practitioners who work across multiple healing modalities should select all of the discipline(s) that they are certified or licensed in, and describe their other qualifications and knowledge base in their Practitioner Profile that do not fall within the 12 disciplines that Healing Arts Collective offers.
+When applying to become a member Practitioner, Healing Arts practitioners who work across multiple healing modalities should select all of the discipline(s) that they are certified or licensed in, and describe their qualifications and knowledge base in their Practitioner Profile.

 Q: Why should I join Healing Arts?
 Why not just offer low-fee sessions on my own?

 It’s true: most of us already offer lower fees to certain clients.
 However, when we offer lower fees to clients we are acting as lone altruistic individuals.
 By becoming an Open Path Healing Arts Collective Practitioner you put your altruism to work, becoming part of a nationwide movement of practitioners dedicated to ending economic disparity in the holistic health field.
 Also, it’s our intent to make the Healing Arts Collective a place of support for practitioners offering low-fee holistic health support: in addition to your profile page bringing increased traffic to your website and other benefits listed here.